Plants can be toxic for dogs, even being fatal. So, what are the best dog-friendly plants for your home? Read on to find out!

 - Calla lily

 - Lily of the valley

 What to Do if Your Pet Eats a Toxic Plant

-If your pet is displaying severe symptoms like seizures or bloody diarrhea, you should take them straight to the vet.
-Otherwise, you can call your vet during business hours or the ASPCA Animal Poison Control Center Phone Number any time at (888) 426-4435 (fees may apply).
+If your pet displays severe symptoms like seizures or bloody diarrhea, you should take them straight to the vet.
+Otherwise, you can call your vet during business hours or the ASPCA Animal Poison Control Center Phone Number at any time at (888) 426-4435 (fees may apply).